sagar-barapatre/aws-s3-file_upload-node-mongo-react-multer/README.md

 And saw it was taking a completely wrong AWS credentials.

-Then first I ran the following commands to clear the existing env variables.
+Then first I ran the following commands

 `echo $AWS_ACCESS_KEY_ID`

 `echo $AWS_SECRET_ACCESS_KEY`

-[ And both the above commands will give different credentials than what I have in .env file and which is what the running app was taking. ]
+And both will give different credentials than what I have in .env file.

 Then I ran the command